 The researcher faces a fixed budget for implementing the survey for the RCT.
 Given this budget, she chooses the survey's sample size and set of covariates to optimize the resulting treatment effect estimator's precision and/or the corresponding t-test's power.6 The trade-offs involved in this choice involve basic economic reasoning.
-For each possible covariate, one should be comparing the marginal benefit and marginal cost of including it in the survey, which in turn, depends on all the other covariates included in the survey.
+For each possible covariate, one should be comparing the marginal benefit and marginal cost of including it in the survey, which, in turn, depends on all the other covariates included in the survey.
 As we discuss below, in simple settings it is possible to derive analytic and intuitive solutions to this problem.
 Although these are insightful, they only apply in unrealistic formulations of the problem.

-In general, it is necessary to consider all possible combinations of covariates and sample sizes and to then check which combination optimizes the treatment effect estimator's precision and/or the corresponding t-test's power.
+In general, it is necessary to consider all possible combinations of covariates and sample sizes and then to check which combination optimizes the treatment effect estimator's precision and/or the corresponding t-test's power.
 This is a computationally difficult combinatorial optimization problem, particularly so when there are a large number of potential covariates to choose from.
-Our approach is to first show that the optimization problem can be rewritten as the problem of optimally predicting the outcome by the covariates subject to the budget constraint.
-We assume that the treatment is randomly assigned and Two aspects of the equivalent prediction problem are crucial: first, it does not depend on the treatment allocation, so pre-experimental data on outcomes and covariates suffices to find the optimal combination of covariates and sample size7; second, prediction problems can easily be solved by existing machine learning techniques, making the implementation of our approach practically attractive.
+Our approach is first to show that the optimization problem can be rewritten as the problem of optimally predicting the outcome by the covariates subject to the budget constraint.
+We assume that the treatment is randomly assigned.
+Two aspects of the equivalent prediction problem are crucial: first, it does not depend on the treatment allocation, so pre-experimental data on outcomes and covariates suffice to find the optimal combination of covariates and sample size;7 second, as education, income, past hospital utilization, or distance to hospitals.
+It is possible that this additional information exists in other administrative records, which, at a cost, can be assembled and linked to the original records used in Finkelstein et al. (2012).
+In order to understand which of these records would be most useful to collect for the purposes of this study, one can rely on a large public health literature on the determinants of hospital utilization.